owenz0523/s-t-challenge/README.md

 Please reach out to danny@tryshowandtell.com if you have any issues!

+# Notes

+look into product.md for a google doc with some of my brainstorming

+look into prompts.md for the prompts that I used during building

+look into figma.png + figma2.png for the figma mockup that was generated

 # To run
 Set your `OPENAI_API_KEY` in a `.env` file